 Address: State of Wisconsin-Board on Aging & Long-Term Care

 Madison, WI 53704

 The Ombudsman for Sheboygan County is Gina Singletery

 Options for Independent Living is a non-profit 501(c)3 organization committed to empowering people with disabilities to lead independent and productive lives in their community through advocacy, the provision of information, education, technology and related services.

-As part of the independent living philosophy of consumer-directed services, Options staff will provide information so individuals with disabilities, family, and friends can make informed choices and achieve their goals.
+As part of the independent living philosophy of consumer-directed services, Options staff will provide information to individuals with disabilities, family, and friends to enable them to make informed choices and achieve their goals.